Can Dogs Eat Frosted Mini-Wheats? Vet Reviewed Facts & FAQ

 If you’re unfamiliar with Frosted Mini-Wheats, it is shredded wheat covered in sugar (and sometimes flavorings, such as strawberry or chocolate).
 And that sugar is probably the biggest reason your dog shouldn’t eat this cereal.

 Frosted Mini-Wheats have 12g of sugar 1 per serving, which is a lot!
 And sugar is bad for our dogs 2.
-It isn’t toxic, but as with humans, too much sugar can lead to weight gain, contributing to a wide range of issues such as joint problems , heart and respiratory disease.
+It isn’t toxic, but as with humans, too much sugar can lead to weight gain, contributing to a wide range of issues such as joint problems, and heart and respiratory disease.
 Excess sugar can also put your pup at higher risk of diabetes and can lead to gastrointestinal upset.

 Possible Food Allergies

 This won’t be an issue for many dogs as grain allergies only account for less than 1 % of all food allergies.
-Frosted Mini-Wheats are made from (you guessed it) wheat, so if your dog did have a gluten allergy then it may cause skin signs and gastrointestinal signs such as diarrhea and vomiting.
+Frosted Mini-Wheats are made from (you guessed it) wheat, so if your dog has a gluten allergy then it may cause skin signs and gastrointestinal signs such as diarrhea and vomiting.
 Coeliac disease has been found in Irish Setters but it is rare 3.

 Tough to Chew